thyssenkrupp MillServices & Systems GmbH

 Supplier shall install and maintain a state-of-the art, documented quality system of suitable type and scope.
 Supplier shall prepare records, in particular of quality inspections, and make these available to Purchaser on request.
 Supplier hereby agrees to quality audits being carried out by Purchaser or Purchaser’s representative to assess the efficiency of said quality system.

 1. Agreed delivery dates are binding.
 In the event that agreed deadlines are not met, statutory provisions shall apply unless otherwise agreed in these General Terms and Conditions of Purchase.
 The delivery period shall begin on the date of the legally binding purchase order unless otherwise agreed in writing.
 Supplies/services provided before the agreed delivery dates shall entitle Purchaser to refuse supply/service until it is due.

-2. If Supplier becomes aware that an agreed deadline cannot be met, he must inform Purchaser in writing without delay, stating the reasons and the expected duration of the delay.
+3. If Supplier becomes aware that an agreed deadline cannot be met, he must inform Purchaser in writing without delay, stating the reasons and the expected duration of the delay.
 Supplier shall also propose suitable actions to avert the repercussions of such delay.

 1. Insofar as Supplier and Purchaser agree validity of one of the “Incoterms” of the International Chamber of Commerce (ICC) for the contract, the currently valid version thereof shall apply.
-They shall apply only insofar as they do not contradict the provisions of these general terms and conditions and other concluded agreements.
-Unless otherwise agreed in writing, the supply/service shall be delivered duty paid (Incoterms: DDP) to the place of delivery/performance or use indicated in the purchase order.
+They shall apply only insofar as they do not contradict the provisions of these General Terms and Conditions of Purchase and other concluded agreements.
+Unless otherwise agreed in writing, the supply/service shall be “delivered duty paid” (Incoterms: DDP) to the place of delivery/performance or use indicated in the purchase order.

 2. Supplies/services must be shipped to the addresses indicated.
-Delivery to/performance at a place of receipt other than that designated by Purchaser shall not constitute transfer of risk for Supplier even if said place of receipt accepts the delivery/service.
+Delivery to/performance at a place of receipt other than that designated by Purchaser shall not constitute transfer of risk to Purchaser even if said place of receipt accepts the delivery/service.
 Supplier shall bear the additional costs of Purchaser resulting from the delivery being made to/service performed at an address differing from the agreed place of receipt.

 3. Part supplies/services are not permitted unless Purchaser has expressly consented thereto.
 Part supplies/services are to be marked as such, delivery/service notes shall be submitted in triplicate.

-5. Insofar as Supplier has the right to have the packaging needed for shipment/services returned this shall be clearly marked on the delivery/service documents.
+6. Insofar as Supplier has the right to have the packaging needed for shipment/services returned, this shall be clearly marked on the delivery/service documents.
 In the absence of such marking, Purchaser shall dispose of the packaging at the cost of Supplier; in this case Supplier’s right to have the packaging returned shall expire.

 1. Insofar as supplies/services are provided under a contract for work and services the Supplier shall not be entitled to transfer the execution of the contract in whole or in part to third parties.